slightperturbation/sparks/Readme.markdown

 The second build should complete, then you can run the sparksGui program.

+Note that you'll need to build the everything (ALL_BUILD) as Release before bulding the RelWithDebug target, as the Release version of the GLFW libraries are used for RelWithDebug.

 ## Building - MacOSX ##

 Note:  MacOSX is only supported for testing, neither primary interface (zSpace nor TrakStar) is supported on OSX.
 Only out-of-source builds are supported.